About Products and Services

 See “About the OTB.”

-Ontario Tumour Bank (OTB) is a biorepository and databank comprised of four (4) member hospitals in Ontario (London Health Sciences Centre, St. Joseph’s Healthcare Hamilton, The Ottawa Hospital and Kingston General Hospital).
+Ontario Tumour Bank (OTB) is a biorepository and databank comprised of four (4) member hospitals in Ontario (London Health Sciences Centre, St. Joseph’s Healthcare Hamilton, The Ottawa Hospital, and Unity Health Toronto).
 OTB provides human tissue, peripheral blood, and derivative products with de-identified clinical data to academic and industry-based researchers around the world.
 OTB is a program of the Ontario Institute for Cancer Research which is funded by the Government of Ontario.

 How does Ontario Tumour Bank manage quality?